Fariba-Kamani/Heritage-House-Price-Insight-Predictor/README.md

       2- Documented rationale behind selected features.

-* **User Story** - As a data scientist, I want to split my dataset into train, validation, and test sets, so that I can evaluate models on unseen data. **Business Requirement 2**
+* **User Story** - As a data scientist, I want to split my dataset into train, and test sets, so that I can evaluate models on unseen data. **Business Requirement 2**

     * Acceptance Criteria:

       1- Split ratios and random seed are defined.

-      2- Train/test/validation subsets maintain integrity.
+      2- Train/test subsets maintain integrity.

 ### Epic - Model Training, Optimization and Validation